t-d-k/LibreCrypt/docs/translations.md

 			+  In Windows explorer, right-click your `default.po` file
 			+  Select `Compile to mo file` from the context menu displayed.
 This should then generate you a `default.mo` file

-	1. Run DoxBox.exe
+	1. Run LibreCrypt.exe
 	1. Select the `View | Options...` menu-item
 	1. On the `General` tab, select the language of your translation from the drop-down shown in the upper right
 	1. Click `OK`
-	1. DoxBox&#39;s user interface should then switch to be displayed in your selected language.
+	1. LibreCrypt&#39;s user interface should then switch to be displayed in your selected language.

 <p>If your translation isn&#39;t listed in the `Languages` drop-down, please check:</p>